Cravath’s New York Office Moves to Two Manhattan West

 Cravath partner Noah J. Phillips participated in “Reading Signs and Installing Guardrails: A Roadmap for the FTC,” an event hosted by the U.S. Chamber of Commerce on November 21, 2024, in Washington, D.C.
 The event convened Chamber members with competition and consumer protection policy priorities to discuss the future of the Federal Trade Commission, including how its composition, mission and focus are likely to change.
 Noah was featured in a fireside chat entitled “The Road Ahead.”

 Noah Joshua Phillips is Co-Chair of the Antitrust Practice and previously served as a Commissioner of the Federal Trade Commission (FTC).
-He advises clients on a range of antitrust issues, including mergers and acquisitions, business conduct and compliance, litigation and investigations, consumer protection, data security and privacy.
+He advises clients on a range of antitrust issues, including mergers and acquisitions, business conduct and compliance, litigation and investigations, consumer protection, and cybersecurity and data privacy.

 On the FTC, Mr. Phillips played an integral role in precedent setting enforcement actions and regulatory efforts concerning antitrust, consumer protection and privacy.
 He decided dozens of merger and other antitrust enforcement matters across the economy, including in the consumer product, defense, energy, entertainment, healthcare, technology, pharmaceutical and retail industries.
 Mr. Phillips’ written antitrust opinions were consistently upheld by federal appellate courts.